mqtthiqs/at-doc/docs/modules/gen.md

 ### Cursor area

+Click to add a generator; double-click a generator to remove it.

 - **Ratio:** Ratio by which all generator's frequencies are multiplied.
 Has as many independently-modulatable instances as there are generators (see [Modulation](../atelier/modulation.md)).

 - **Quantize** button: click to quantize all generator pitches to the closest semitone.